Samuel Hearne: Exploration

+Background / Motivation

 The English on Hudson Bay had long known that the First Nations to the northwest used native copper, as indicated by such words as Yellowknife.
 When, in 1768, a northern First Nation (some say it was Matonabbee) brought lumps of copper to Churchill, the governor, Moses Norton, decided to send Hearne in search of a possible copper mine.

-The basic theme of Hearne's three journeys is the Englishmen's ignorance of the methods of travel through this very difficult country and their dependence on First Nations who knew the land and how to live off of it.
+The basic theme of Hearne's three journeys was learning the methods of travel through this very difficult country and their dependence on First Nations who knew the land and how to live off of it.

+First journey

-First Journey: Since there was no canoe route to the northwest, the plan was to go on foot over the frozen winter ground.
+Since there was no canoe route to the northwest, the plan was to go on foot over the frozen winter ground.
 Without canoes, they would have to carry as much food as possible and then live off the land.

 Hearne planned to join a group of northern First Nations that had come to trade at Churchill and somehow induce them to lead him to the copper mine.

 He left Churchill on 6 November 1769 along with two company employees, two Cree hunters and a band of Chipewyans and went north across the Seal River, an east–west river north of Churchill.

 By 19 November their European provisions gave out and their hunters had found little game (Hearne had left too late in the season and the caribou had already left the Barren Grounds for the shelter of the forested country further south).

 They headed west and north, finding only a few ptarmigan, fish and three stray caribou.
 The Indigenous people, who knew the country, had better sense than to risk starvation in this way and began deserting.

 When the last First Nations left, Hearne and his European companions returned to the sheltered valley of the Seal River, where he was able to find venison, and reached Churchill on 11 December.